tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 I'm not responsible for any harm caused by this design suggestion.
 Use responsible and at your own risk.

+# Discord
+For better communication, a [Discord](https://discord.gg/j8QhD5hCv7) server has been created.
+Feel free to join, research before you build and ask questions.

 # Hardware
 ## ESP32